 Manufactured by Pitsco Education.

-The myQuake can be purchased in packages of 10 from NI and in single units from:
+You can purchase the myQuake in packages of five from NI and in single units from: